n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 }
 ```

-parseexec is the most common parser.
-It take input between `*ps` and `es`.
+`parseexec` is the most common parser.
+It takes an string as input (`*ps` to `es`).

 It would check if we have a block in the command, if yes, it would return block's `cmd` and it would also check the redirection.
-We would talk about thses more complex cases later.
+We would talk about these more complex cases later.

 For simple commands, the shell would go into the while loop.
 The shell uses `gettoken` to get the command pieces.
-Because " " is one of whitespaces so "/bin/ls /tmp" would be splited to "/bin/sh" and "/tmp".
-Meanwhile, these pieces's starts would be stored in `cmd->argv` and the ends would be stored in `cmd->eargve` so that we could use "execvp" in `runcmd` to execute the command.
-Btw, we would also check the redirection before return.
+Because " " is one of whitespaces so "/bin/ls /tmp" would be split to "/bin/sh" and "/tmp".
+Meanwhile, these pieces starts would be stored in `cmd->argv` and the ends would be stored in `cmd->eargve` so that we could use "execvp" in `runcmd` to execute the command.
+Btw, we would also check the redirection before returning.
 The redirection symbol would show after the command because of the redirection syntax.

 ```c